araobp/nlan/README.md

 # Networking with Go lang

-##Why I study Go
+##Why Go?
 - Go has some advantages over Java and Python
-- Simpler and faster
+- Simpler, faster and lighter
+- Advanced networking and database libraries available, such as etcd
-- I want to rewrite part of my exisiting programs in Go
+- I want to rewrite part of my exisiting programs ([neutron-lan](https://github.com/araobp/neutron-lan), [tega](https://github.com/araobp/tega)) in Go lang with its libraries

 ```
 [Networking agent written in Go]